The University of Aberdeen

 NERC iCASE Studentship INDI-POP Individuals to Populations: The potential effects of large tidal arrays on mobile marine populations (fish, seabirds and marine mammals)

 The project aims at developing a generic, multi-species population impact framework for the marine renewable industry, initially tidal array centric with the scope to develop in be useful for wind farm developers.
-Current methods often have a high level of spatial resolution and lack significant bio-physical data.
-Assessing spatially explicit differences in life history traits and linking these to usage and energetic budgets of both seabirds and marine mammals.
+Current methods often have a low spatial resolution and lack significant bio-physical data.
+Assessing spatially explicit differences in life history traits and linking these to usage and energetic budgets of both seabirds and marine mammals will enable a habitat to population approach to population impact assessment from individual-level data around developments.

 NERC Project Grant ID: NE/PO10067/1